 Lockers are useful for storing cycling clothes during the day and in the wet weather, having somewhere to dry them out after a rainy trip, is extremely welcome.
 This facility may be nothing more complex than a dedicated cupboard, with hanging rails and an efficient dehumidifier.

 Enhance your cycle parking with a ‘Pit stop’ box with a bicycle pump, basic bike repair tools, spare inner tubes and puncture repair kits.
-Don’t forget to promote this great resource on your site!
-Our handy bike maintenance guide can be linked to or downloaded to help staff maintain their bikes.

 Why not offer high visibility clothing to staff or offer little extras such as lights - especially for those working on night shifts or when the days get shorter.
 Our winter cycling tips may also offer some useful advice.